al-ptk/nosql-table/README.md

 And about @ notes:

 - @todo: A feature to be added or some general task to be done.
 - @dryup: I believe that the code could be simplified\abstracted, but I dare not to yet.
 (The reason for this postponement can be found under the [Code Repetition and Wet Code](#code-repetition-and-wet-code) section.)
+(Also, [grug said so](https://grugbrain.dev/#grug-on-factring-your-code).)

 @todo update leiame